 Eventually during the construction of yet another holiday village along a beach, the ruins of a Roman house containing some very fine mosaics were found and Tunisian authorities decided to protect the area.

-Nympharum Domus: (left) geometric mosaic; (right) apse shaped fountain at the centre of the courtyard; part of the inscription "Nympharum Domus" is inset above the head of Oceanus (see similar mosaics at Thuburbo Majus and at the Museum of Sousse)
+Nympharum Domus: (left) geometric mosaic; (right) apse shaped fountain at the centre of the courtyard; (inset) part of the inscription "Nympharum Domus" above the head of Oceanus (see similar mosaics at Thuburbo Majus and at the Museum of Sousse)

 The house is known as Nympharum Domus because of an inscription on a small fountain.
 The mosaic decorating the fountain portrays Oceanus (with horns made of crab claws) surrounded by sea creatures, including the crustacean which can be seen in the image used as background for this page.
 The mosaicist made a mistake because crustaceans, which are decapods, have ten legs.

 Museum of Nabeul: floor mosaic from Domus Nympharum: The Muses bathing in Hippocrene, the fountain created by Pegasus when its hoofs struck a rock on Mt.
 Helicon (see fountains of Pegasus at Villa d'Este and Villa di Bagnaia)

 Homer's poems were another source of inspiration for large mosaics.
 The episode of Chryses pleading for the release of his daughter is described at the very beginning of the Iliad: